trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 This query collects statistics for columns ``col_1`` and ``col_2`` for the partition with keys ``p2_value1, p2_value2``.

-Note that if statistics were previously collected for all columns, they need to be dropped before re-analyzing just a subset::
+Note that if statistics were previously collected for all columns, they must be dropped before re-analyzing just a subset::

     CALL system.drop_stats('schema_name', 'table_name')